virtualdesktopdevops/sqlserveralwayson/README.markdown

 The database failover mecanism integrated in this module is SQL Server AlwaysOn.

-The module can be installed on a Standard, Datacenter, or Core version of Windows 2012R2 or Windows 2016.
+The module can be installed on a Standard, Datacenter, Core version of Windows 2012R2 or Windows 2016.

-**BREAKING CHANGE :** This module requires puppetlabs/dsc compiled with SQLServerDSC = 10.0.0.0
+**BREAKING CHANGE :** This module requires puppetlabs/dsc compiled with SQLServerDSC >= 10.0.0.0

 ## Usage
 - **setup_svc_username** : (string) Privileged account used by Puppet for installing the software and creating the failover cluster (spn creation, computer registration, local administrator privilèges needed)